AlanSanchezP/generator-frontend-dev/README.md

 > CSS Framework (default: Bootstrap)

 CSS Framework that you will use.
 This helps you by writing the proper bower overrides.
+If you don't choose any framework (=Other), normalize-css will be included instead.

 > Use Font Awesome (default: true)